 Total Cost: €199 – based on three people sharing, the cost was just €66 each!

-It may have been a short excursion to Prosecco, but it turned out to be a definitely highlight of my trip to Italy – and all for a sip of the cost of a taking a Prosecco tour.
+It may have been a short excursion to Prosecco, but it turned out to be a definitely highlight of my trip to Italy.

 How to book your Prosecco wine trip

 I’ve taken my itinerary above and working with several local drivers, we have put together a choice of itineraries that will take you to the best wineries, restaurants and sightseeing spots in the Prosecco region.
 You can even book online.
-You can find out more about the tours, see the itineraries and book your trip here.
+You can find out more here: Prosecco tours.

 Not ready to book yet?
 You can sign up to the Visit Prosecco Italy newsletter for updates as well as special offers.

 Have you been to Prosecco?
 Any other tips for taking a self-guided tour?
 Let me know in the comments below.

 If this has sparked your interest, you can find out more about wine grapes with a look at 20 of the most popular varieties thanks to this guide from Wine Turtle.